 The world of the game is hard to call huge.
 It is more compact than in the same third Witcher and stuffed with a lot of different content.
 Story quests, chains of side quests, small adventures, orders from “fixers”, “bandit camps” collectibles – it’s enough, and the game is not shy to drive you around all the areas, so you inadvertently do not miss anything.

 Night City is an enormous metropolis, with ultra-modern skyscrapers, holographic advertising streaming into the sky, and semi-abandoned buildings on the outskirts of the city, where they planned to build an elite neighborhood.
 Each zone is slightly different from the others: while you can mix up the Chinese and Japanese quarters, you can hardly mix up Pacifica and the Northside.
-Also, the game doesn’t keep you inside the city – you can drive through the suburbs of Night City, where the sun-hot sand and scorched desert awaits you.
+Also, the game doesn’t keep you inside the city – you can drive through the suburbs of Night City, where the sun-hot sand and scorched desert await you.
 But even in such desolate places, there’s plenty to see.

 Quests and Pumping